ion is a B2B SaaS enterprise education technology platform for developing inclusive leaders, remotely.

 What nuggets of info make you interesting?
 Why do people care about what you're doing?

 In 2020, we completed a landmark research study with Golden Gate University which measured the impact of ion’s platform and framework within a global biotech company.
 Within 6 months, we were able to reduce turnover intention by 38%!
 That can translate to 100’s of thousands or millions of dollars to companies.
 In addition, we saw over 95% completion rates, participants reported that they learned 63% more information due to small group learning structure, and trust in their company increased by over 9%.
 It usually takes at least 12 months to see a 5% increase in these numbers and we able to produce almost double the result in half the time.
 People care about what we are doing because we are actually solving problems that enterprises have struggled to do like how to facilitate learning and teamwork at the same time.
-We are also making an impact on the learner because they are getting the benefit of diverse perspectives on a team and being held accountable to complete the material.
-We are able to develop lasting behavior change and ignite innovation.
+We are also making an impact on the learner because they are expanding their peer-network, benefitting from diverse perspectives, and being held accountable to complete the material.
+This develops lasting behavior change and ignites innovation.

 What else do you want us to know?